pingidentity/pingdirectory-go-client/docs/GetLogFieldSyntax200Response.md

 ### NewGetLogFieldSyntax200Response

-`func NewGetLogFieldSyntax200Response(schemas []EnumattributeBasedLogFieldSyntaxSchemaUrn, id string, ) *GetLogFieldSyntax200Response`
+`func NewGetLogFieldSyntax200Response(schemas []EnumgenericLogFieldSyntaxSchemaUrn, id string, ) *GetLogFieldSyntax200Response`

 NewGetLogFieldSyntax200Response instantiates a new GetLogFieldSyntax200Response object
 This constructor will assign default values to properties that have it defined,